Offset your carbon emissions

 - Seek advice from certified energy efficiency professionals.
 The Energy Efficiency Council of Australia, the peak body for energy efficiency, cogeneration and demand management in Australia, offer a range of useful resources, case studies and a directory of certified energy efficiency professionals.
 Find out more.

-Offset unavoidable carbon emissions by paying for greenhouse gases to be avoided, reduced or removed by projects elsewhere.
+It is possible to offset unavoidable carbon emissions by paying for greenhouse gases to be avoided, reduced or removed by projects in Australia and other countries.
 This may include emissions associated with transport (including air travel) and energy generation.
 Typical offset projects include solar farms, small hydroelectric projects, tree plantings, biogas, methane avoidance, landfill gas and fuel efficient cook stoves.
-Choose offsets accredited under the Australian Government's National Carbon Offset Scheme or offsets generated internationally in developing nations.
+There are a number of different types of accreditation and verification to provide assurance about the offset projects.

 For individuals